-- Defense and liability costs which may arise from data breaches or claims made by company clients or others who sustain damages due to the inoperability of policyholder computer systems; - The costs of negotiation with threat actors, including extortionists; - Ransom payments; - Business interruption and lost income to the policyholder due to computer system outages or interruptions from cyberattacks; - Regulatory fines from state and federal agencies; - Notification expenses to affected individuals in the event of a data breach or compromise; - Credit monitoring services for individuals whose personal information is compromised; - Public relations expenses; - Data restoration; - System remediation; - IT forensics.
+- Defense and liability costs which may arise from data breaches or claims made by company clients or others who sustain damages due to the inoperability of policyholder computer systems; - The costs of negotiation with threat actors, including extortionists; - Ransom payments; - Business interruption and lost income to the policyholder due to computer system outages or interruptions from cyberattacks; - Regulatory fines from state and federal agencies; - Notification expenses to affected individuals in the event of a data breach or compromise; - Credit monitoring services for individuals whose personal information is compromised; - Public relations expenses;

 4 Adam B. Schniderman, "Prove it!
-Judging the Hostile-Warlike-Action Exclusion in Cyber-Insurance Policies,"
+Judging the Hostile-Warlike-Action Exclusion in Cyber-Insurance Policies," "Yale Law Journal, (Oct.
+19, 2019), chrome-